-In a past post, I explored various guidelines for referring to an animal by the gendered pronouns he and she rather than the neutral pronoun it.
-But what about the relative pronoun who, which generally applies to people?
-Can you write “The cat who sits on the porch every morning has bright, green eyes”?
-Or do you need to write “The cat that sits on the porch every morning has bright, green eyes”?
+In general, the relative pronoun who applies to people, while that and which apply to objects.
+So, should you write “The cat who sits on the porch every morning has bright, green eyes”?
+Or, should you write “The cat that sits on the porch every morning has bright, green eyes”?

 Sir Snuffles, the terrier who saved the drowning baby, was given an award for bravery.